Help needed to locate family members of 67-year-old man hospitalized in Weslaco, Texas

-CORPUS CHRISTI, Texas — Knapp Medical Center needs the public’s help in locating the family members of a 67-year-old man, Apolinar Amaya, who is hospitalized in Weslaco, Texas.
+CORPUS CHRISTI, Texas — Knapp Medical Center needs the public’s help in locating the family members of 67-year-old man Apolinar Amaya.
+He is hospitalized in Weslaco.

 Amaya was taken to the hospital by ambulance on September 19.
 According to information provided to the hospital, Amaya is a homeless man who previously did yard work and was living in the back of a semi-trailer container.

-Amaya may have previously lived on Esplanada Street in Weslaco.
-Amaya may have relatives in the Robstown area near Corpus Christi, the Dallas area, Houston, Mexico or possibly in the Rio Grande Valley.
+Officials say Amaya may have previously lived on Esplanada Street in Weslaco.
+He may have relatives in the Robstown, Dallas, Houston, Mexico or the Rio Grande Valley.

-Amaya is 5-feet 7 inches tall, weighs 145 pounds (66 kilograms), and has salt-and-pepper hair and a beard, with dark brown eyes.
-Amaya speaks Spanish.
+Amaya is 5-feet 7 inches tall, weighs 145 pounds, and has salt-and-pepper hair and a beard, with dark brown eyes.
+He also speaks Spanish.

 More from 3News on KIIITV.com: